flupe/jibniz/README.md

 ## TODO

 I've tried again and again to produce WASM from IBNIZ programs, sadly the `J` instruction is too powerful.
-In the specification, it can jump to any instruction at runtime, depending on the address found on the stack, whereas ASM needs jumps to be well-structure.
+In the specification, it can jump to any instruction at runtime, depending on the address found on the stack, whereas WASM jumps have to be well-behaved.

 - Fix endianness hacks.
 - Basic support for audio.